NabilF01/NabilF01/README.md

 ## 🎮 **What I Do for Fun**

 When I'm not coding, you can find me doing **sports** or getting lost in **mangas**.
 Always up for recommendations!

----

-## 🤝 **Open to Collaboration**

-I'm open to working on new and exciting projects!
-If you have an idea or want to collaborate, feel free to open an **issue** or contact me directly.

----

-### ⭐️ **Show Some Love!**

-If you enjoy my work, consider starring my repositories.
-It means a lot!